reach-sh/reach-lang/docs-vue/src/workshop-fomo.md

 In this workshop, we'll design an application that allows a Funder to create an auction where participants may purchase tickets.
 The Funder sets a ticket price and a relative deadline.
 When a Buyer purchases a ticket, the deadline is reset.
-Whomever is the last person to buy a ticket—when the deadline finally hits—wins the entire balance.
+Whoever is the last person to buy a ticket—when the deadline finally hits—wins the entire balance.
 This program is based off of the crypto game, [FOMO3DGame](https://fomo3d.hostedwiki.co/).